vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Mindfulness and Presence

-> 1. "You can't make a cloudy day a sunny day, but you can embrace it and decide it is going to be a good day after all." - Jane Lynch
+> 1. "You can not make a cloudy day a sunny day, but you can embrace it and decide it is going to be a good day after all." - Jane Lynch
 > 1. "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best." - Anonymous
 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
 > 1. "Be present in all things and thankful for all things." - Maya Angelou